 Websites that lack the ability to migrate to a fully responsive website may resort to adaptive web design to meet their basic mobile needs.
 As the name implies, adaptive web design maintains the current desktop version of the website and adapts it for alternative purposes, including mobile websites.
 This offers much less flexibility in the web design.

 In lieu of responsive or adaptive web design, many websites maintain separate mobile webpages.
 Although these are functional, they are not the best option for mobile browsing.
 Maintaining a separate mobile website can create confusing subdomains and time-consuming redirects that can dissuade users from interacting with the website at all.
-A real world example can be seen in US Presidential race.
-In a Smashing Magazine smackdown article they detail how the various campaigns are split with regard to a dedicated mobile site versus a site build upon a responsive design.

 Measure Twice, Design Once